jcarnegie/bg-client/README.md

 Inventory
 - Apollo user change - switch inventory to new user
-- On Sale stll renders game titles when when no onsale items exist
+- On Sale still renders game titles when when no onsale items exist

 ## Dependencies